adamyg/grief/INSTALL.md

 ### Windows

-If you are using Visual Studio, for example 2022, open a "Developer Command Prompt" and issue the following commands to build and package.
+If you are using Visual Studio, for example Visual Studio C/C++ 2022, open a "Developer Command Prompt" and issue the following commands to build and package.

     $ .\support\vc2022config
-    $ make release contrib
+    $ .\win32\make-42 release contrib
-    $ make release
+    $ .\win32\make-42 release
-    $ make release package
+    $ .\win32\make-42 release package

 Installing GriefEdit